bjfranks/Meatball/README.md

 * simfile
 * matplotlib

-Just run pip install jupyter notebook onnxruntime matplotlib simfile
+Just run `pip install jupyter notebook onnxruntime matplotlib simfile`

+## Example Use

+Start up the jupyter notebook with `python -m jupyter notebook` on the partition where you cloned this repository and follow the instructions in the jupyter notebook.